ayuxy027/EasyStay/README.md

 - Creating something from scratch takes a lot of hard work, and I hope you respect that 😄
 - If you have any questions or need permission for something specific, feel free to reach out to me at [ayush421301@gmail.com](mailto:ayush421301@gmail.com).

 ## Contact

-For any inquiries or suggestions, please reach out to me at [ayush421301@gmail.com](mailto:ayush421301@gmail.com).
+If you have any enquiries or suggestions, please reach out to me at [ayush421301@gmail.com](mailto:ayush421301@gmail.com) or ping me here [Twitter](https://x.com/ayuxy027).